osupplisson/hpv_prevalence/README.md

 ## Funding

 * OS (1st author) is funded by a Ph.D. grant from the ANRS|Maladies infectieuses émergentes (grant number 22485).
 * NT (2nd author) is funded by a research grant from the ANRS|Maladies infectieuses émergentes (grant number 21290).
+He is the recipient of a Fellowship from the ExposUM Institute.
+The grant is a combined contribution from the Université de Montpellier, Région d'Occitanie, and France 2030.
 * This project was also funded by the ANRS|Maladies infectieuses émergentes through the research project ANRS-0681-MIST.

 ## Data sharing